 Some of the best sports ambush marketing campaigns of all time

 The worldwide appeal generated by high-profile sporting events can prove irresistible for many brands.
-With most of 2020’s tournaments cancelled or postponed to 2021, companies might be reluctant to pay for sponsorship deals that won’t guarantee results, but they can take advantage of much loved sporting contests without risking the fees.
-Whilst event organisers have become stricter about protecting their events from rogue advertisers, some clever campaigns do slip through – and here are some of my favourites.
+As most of 2020’s tournaments were cancelled or postponed to 2021, brands can still take advantage of much loved sporting contests without risking the fees.
+Whilst event organisers have become stricter about protecting their events from rogue advertisers, some clever campaigns do slip through – and here are some favourites.

 London 2012 – Paddy Power